zivoradt/ExcelTranslation/README.md

 The browser extension allows you to send HTML content to the backend server for translation or copydeck creation.

 1. **Select the HTML content** you want to send.
-2. **Right-click** and choose the appropriate option from the context menu (e.g., "Send to Backend for Translation" or "Send to Backend for Copydeck").
+2. **Right-click** and choose the appropriate option from the context menu (e.g., "Send to Backend for Copydeck").

 ### Creating a Copydeck